 - Key Output: Plasma Attenuation: The primary output derived from these calculations, which is directly used by the DOMA model, is the

-.
-Specifically, the model extracts the attenuation in decibels for the X-band (x_band
+plasma_attenuation.
+Specifically, the model extracts the attenuation in decibels for the X-band (x_bandattenuation_db) from theplasma_effectsdictionary returned by thecalculate_plasma_propertiesmethod. - Input Feature for the Neural Network: This calculated

-is 7, composed of: position (3 dimensions), time (1 dimension), plasma attenuation (1 dimension), ionospheric delay (1 dimension), and velocity (1 dimension).
+plasma_attenuationis then explicitly included as one of the direct input features for the neural network.
+The model’sinput_dimis 7, composed of: position (3 dimensions), time (1 dimension), plasma attenuation (1 dimension), ionospheric delay (1 dimension), and velocity (1 dimension).
 By feeding this value directly into the neural network, the model learns how varying plasma effects influence the RF signal trajectory, specifically predicting the next position, rotation, and velocity. - Training with Plasma-Weighted Loss: During the training process, a “plasma-weighted loss” can be applied.
 This means that the loss function assigns a higher weight to training examples where plasma effects, particularly attenuation, are more significant.
 The weight is calculated as

-, which helps the model to better learn and predict in challenging scenarios where RF signal attenuation due to plasma is substantial.
+1.0 + plasma_effects['attenuation_db'] / 30.0, which helps the model to better learn and predict in challenging scenarios where RF signal attenuation due to plasma is substantial.
 This mechanism biases the model to pay more attention to high-attenuation situations during learning.